mthom/scryer-prolog/README.md

 First, install the latest stable version of [Rust](https://www.rust-lang.org/en-US/install.html) using your preferred method.
+Scryer tends to use features from newer Rust releases, whereas Rust packages in Linux distributions, Macports, etc. tend to lag behind. [rustup](http://rustup.rs) will keep your Rust updated to the latest stable release; any existing Rust distribution should be uninstalled from your system before rustup is used.

-Then install Scryer Prolog with cargo, like so:
+Scryer Prolog can be installed with cargo, like so:

 ```
 $> cargo install scryer-prolog